Shivfun99/Shivfun99/README.md

 ## 🌐 GSoC GitHub Finder

-Chrome Extension that helps contributors quickly discover GitHub repositories of organizations participating in Google Summer of Code.
+A Chrome Extension that helps contributors quickly discover GitHub repositories of organizations participating in Google Summer of Code.

 ### Features